Containerization: A New Way of Managing Applications in the Cloud

 Containers have gained a lot of ground with digital enterprises, no doubt.
-According to a recent report, containers have become key enablers as organizations adopt continuous delivery as part of their digital transformation.
+According to a recent report on containerization, containers have become key enablers as organizations adopt continuous delivery as part of their digital transformation.
 Early adopters who went through the learning cycle are now looking to ‘operationalize’ them at a broader scale within the engineering organizations.

 There are interesting discussions within the DevOps buying communities to scale the deployment of these applications using containers more easily and efficiently.
 We should not forget that early adopters have worked on the bleeding edge of this technology, and there’s a lot of learning from those initial experiments.